 Remember.
 This can come across as spam, so you only want to do it when it is highly relevant and helpful.
 And never just leave a link as a comment.

-In Chapter 5, I talked about using multiple channels interchangeably by remixing content to share.
+In Where Do You Build in Public?, I talked about using multiple channels interchangeably by remixing content to share.
 Now let’s take you to the next level.

 When you're new to audience building, you tend to think you have ONE audience: everyone who follows you, that your Twitter followers, your website visitors, your newsletter subscribers, etc. are the same group of people.
 The truth is, they're not.